muriloalmeidadev/docs-dev-for-dummies/README.md

         - Cypress
         - Playwright
         - Selenium
+- Agile
+    - Scrum
+        - What and why
+        - Scrum with Kanban
+    - BDD
+        - Specflow
+        - Gherkin
+    - TDD
+- Tools & Apps
     - Nodejs
         - What it is
         - npm